GrapeInSilico/grapeinsilico.github.io/content/model/Vignoid.md

 ### Gallery

 * Temporal dynamics of the disease evolution according to the phenological stage at the date of inoculation, for two climatic scenarios.
+The proportion of diseased leaves at the end of the season is highly dependent on the phenological stage at the time of inoculation and can be very different at flowering time, function of the climatic scenario due to difference of grapevine growth.
 <div style="align: center; width: 90%">

 ![Vignoid_temporalLDdynamics.jpg](/images/vignoid/temporalLDdynamics.jpg)